opsdroid/opsdroid/docs/getting-started.md

 In opsdroid all modules are git repositories which will be cloned locally the first time they are used.
 By default if you do not specify a repository opsdroid will look at `https://github.com/opsdroid/<moduletype>-<modulename>.git` for the repository.
 Therefore in the above configuration the `connector-shell` and `skill-hello` repositories were pulled from the opsdroid organisation on GitHub.

 You are of course encouraged to write your own modules and make them available on GitHub or any other repository host which is accessible by your opsdroid installation.

-In which case your config would like similar to the following:
+A more advanced config would like similar to the following:

 ```yaml
 connectors: